-The i18n subproject was started to provide good multilingual support to all applications that might need it.
+The i18n subproject was started with the goal of providing good multilingual support to all our end user applications.
 The goals of the subproject are the following:

-The main goal of the project is to provide a smooth multilingual experience for both developers of the applications and users of the software.
-This means easy integration with translation tools, while for users it means that Unicode renders as expected, preferrably with their default system font and that if they use an IME, the application integrates with it
+The main goal of the project is to provide a smooth multilingual experience, for both developers of the applications, and users of the software.
+This means:

-The need for creating this project is because dear imgui doesn’t have a native localization system, which is expected since that’s only a library, but for our framework and toolkit it’s unacceptable to not have one.
+The need for creating this project is because dear imgui doesn’t have a native localization system.
+This is expected, as it is only a library.
+For our framework and toolkit, however, it’s unacceptable to not have one.
 Because of this we have to implement our own system.
-Additionally dear imgui doesn’t select any fonts for the user, therefore we have to implement a mechanism to fetch the default system fonts and apply them to their specific Unicode code point range in dear imgui.
+Additionally, dear imgui doesn’t select any fonts for the user, therefore we have to implement a mechanism to fetch the default system fonts and apply them to their specific Unicode code point range in dear imgui.

-As a final note to what we do, we have translations.
-Currently we only have English and Bulgarian versions of our applications.
-With time we want to have them available in more languages to better accomodate more users
+As a final note on what we do, we have translations.
+Currently, we only have English and Bulgarian versions of our applications.
+With time, we want to have them available in more languages to better accomodate more users.